multiversx/mx-sdk-py-cli/CLI.md

 $ mxpy config-env get --help
 usage: mxpy config-env get [-h] ...

-Gets an env value from the active environment.
+Gets an env value from the specified environment.

 positional arguments:
   name        the name of the configuration entry

 options:
   -h, --help  show this help message and exit
+  --env ENV   the name of the environment to operate on

 ```
 ### ConfigEnv.Dump